 The Personal Injury Education Foundation will host the 2014 IFDM, which was held in Melbourne, Australia, November 17-19, 2014.
 The theme for IFDM 2014 was: “Disability Management: Pushing beyond the boundaries”.
 With an attendance of over 460 participants from 19 countries, IFDM 2014 covered a great many topic areas related to the field of disability management and return to work.

 The Social Security Organization of Malaysia (SOCSO / PERKESO) will host IFDM 2016 in Kuala Lumpur, November 22-24.
 For further details please visit the website at: http://ifdm2016.com.my/

-The Pacific Coast University for Workplace Health Sciences (PCU-WHS) will host the 2018 IFDM in Vancouver, Canada, October 14-17, 2018.
+The Pacific Coast University for Workplace Health Sciences (PCU-WHS) will host IFDM 2018 in Vancouver, Canada, October 14-17, 2018.
 The theme of IFDM 2018 is Challenges and Innovations for Workforce Health.
-For further details, please click on the link: IFDM 2018
+For further details, please visit the website at: www.ifdm2018.com